The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 Each reference must include the names of all authors (in the same sequence in which they appear in the publication), the article and journal title, book title, volume number, page numbers, and year of publication.
 Include only bibliographic citations.
 Applicants should be especially careful to follow scholarly practices in providing citations for source materials relied upon when preparing any section of the application.

-1. Within one week of the submission of the written proposal, each voting member of the Committee must grade the proposal as satisfactory (S) or unsatisfactory (U).
+1. Within one week of the submission of the written proposal, each of the four voting members of the Committee must grade the proposal as satisfactory (S) or unsatisfactory (U).
 Students will be given a written critique from the Committee Chairperson.
 The critique will include a summary of each committee member's comments.

 Result | Next Action by Student |

-2. If revisions are made/required, the revised written proposal will be graded within a week after submission and will again be assigned a grade of S or U by each Committee member.
+2. If revisions are made/required, the revised written proposal will be graded within a week after submission and will again be assigned a grade of S or U by each of the four voting Committee members.
 A copy of the written proposal will be placed in the student's file in the departmental office.

 Result | Next Action by Student |